Pedroecz17/macos-vm-ros2/README.md

 # macos-vm-ros2
-Lima VM customized for ROS2 development with VNC and able to discover physical robots topics
+Lima VM customized for ROS2 development with VNC and capable of discovering topics of physical robots